Photos: $900K Worth of Merchandise Recovered in a Well-Know Gift Card Scam

 Two women were arrested in an investigation that began after someone impersonating an IRS employee threatened a man with arrest unless he bought $2,200 worth of Target gift cards.

-Investigators say the suspects were well organized, preying on victims’ fear of arrest.

-Here's a look at what police found when they served search warrants in the investigation.
+Here's a look at how the scam works and what police found when they served search warrants in the investigation.